-Assistant head coach Michelle Chatman is in her seventh season as part of the UCF volleyball staff.
+Assistant head coach Michelle Chatman is in her eighth season as part of the UCF volleyball staff.
 She serves as the program's recruiting coordinator and middle-blocker coach.

 The 2012 season saw Sarden earn AVCA Honorable Mention All-America honors after posting 269 kills, 127 combined blocks and a team-high .352 attack percentage.
 The 2011 front line saw Sarden named Conference USA Freshman of the Year after she finished the season with a team-high 18 block solos and averaged a block a set while smashing 205 kills and a .290 hitting percentage.
 Fellow blocker Tory McCutcheon was no slouch either with her team-best .329 attack percentage and 88 block assists.